Necdet Özel: Military career

 Özel served as a platoon leader and company commander in various units of the Turkish Land Forces Command (TLFC) until 1978.
 Following his graduation from Army War College in 1980 as a staff officer, he respectively served as operations plan officer at Turkish Peace Forces HQ in Cyprus, branch chief and then as the secretary general at the General Secretariat of Turkish Land Forces, chief of staff at the Turkish Military Academy, and as the commander of the 17th Infantry Regiment.

 Having promoted to brigadier general in 1995, he served as the commander of the 172nd Armored Brigade and as the Chief of Internal Security Operations Department, TLFC.

 After his promotion to major general in 1999, he assumed the command of the 39th Mechanized Infantry Division and of the Army War College.

 High command

 In 2003, he was promoted to lieutenant general and served as the commander of the 7th Corps and then as the deputy commander of Training and Doctrine Command, TLFC.

 As a general, he served as the commander of Aegean Army between 2007–2008, as the commander of the 2nd Army between 2008–2010, and as the commander of gendarmerie between 2010–2011.
-After serving as the commander of TLFC and as the acting commander of the Turkish Armed Forces between 29 July and 4 August 2011, he assumed the command of Turkish Armed Forces (TAF) on 4 August 2011.
+After serving as the commander of TLFC and as the acting commander of the Turkish Armed Forces (TAF) between 29 July and 4 August 2011, he assumed the command of Turkish Armed Forces on 4 August 2011.
 Between 4 August 2011 and 18 August 2015, he served as the 28th chief of the Turkish General Staff, succeeded by Hulusi Akar.